jpmcelderry/Primernator/README.md

 # GC content: The minimum and maximum allowed GC content of the primers.
 Default is a minimum of 40% and a maximum of 60%.

-# First base must be A or T: Whether the 5' base must be an A or a T. Turned on by default.
+# First base must be A or T: Whether the 5' base must be an A or a T. Turned off by default.

 # Last base must be G or C: Whether the 3' base must be a G or a C. Turned on by default, and not recommended to turn off.